rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 }
 ```

-<span class="caption">Listing 10-26: A function we defined in Chapter 4 that
+<span class="caption">Listing 10-26: A function we defined in Listing 4-9 that
 compiled without lifetime annotations, even though the parameter and return
 type are references</span>